 - 1. Actual revenues and expenditures per the Year End Report, June 30, 2016. - 2.
 FY 2017 Revenues from Department of Finance, Accounts and Audits Division includes an updated estimate reduction of \$3.5 million based on current year trends. - 3.
-FY 2019 Projected expenditures include a \$19.7 million across the board reduction as shown on page 30. - 4.
+FY 2019 Projected expenditures include a \$19.7 million across the board reduction as shown on page 32. - 4.
 FY 2018 through FY 2022 Income Tax Revenues based on forecast from the University of Cincinnati revenues dated February 2017 and a 1% growth factor for other revenues. - 5.
-2020 through 2022 Expenditures based on a 3% annual increase is Safety personnel, a 1.5% increase on Non-Safety personnel, and a 1.5% increase for all other expenditures. - 6.
-Transfers In to the General Fund include a transfer of \$1.3 million related to one-time Fire Department lump sum payments and one-time election expenditures and transfers in 0 from existing capital projects for body cameras and Shot Spotter operating expenditures.
-Mayoral and City Council changes included additional transfers in of \$1.9 million for a Law Housing Court, additional human services spending, a 1% lump sum payment to non-represented employees, and to cover revenue shortfall related to parking impoundment. - 7.
-Transfers Out of the General Fund to Bond Retirement Fund for debt service related to ERIP, Police & Fire Pension and One-Time Items. - Expenditures Savings is estimated at .25% of current-year expenditures for FY 2017.
+2020 through 2022 Expenditures based on a 3% annual increase is Safety personnel and a 1.5% increase for all other expenditures. - 6.
+Transfers In to the General Fund include a transfer of \$1.3 million related to one time Fire Department lump sum payments and one time election expenditures and transfers in of \$930,000 from existing capital projects for body cameras and Shot Spotter operating expenditures. - 7.
+Transfers Out of the General Fund to Bond Retirement Fund for debt service related to ERIP, Police & Fire Pension and One Time Items. - 8.
+Expenditures Savings is estimated at .25% of current year expenditures for FY 2017.